PhantasarProductions/BallPlayCupid/Lic.md

   - The banner containing the title of the game is bound to the game in the GNU GPL licence (yeah I know, pretty uncommon license for a picture), all other banners are under a CCBYNCSA license: http://creativecommons.org/licenses/by-nc-sa/4.0/
     - GFX/Title/Logo.png
     - GFX/Title/Logo.xcf
+- David Newkerk
+  - Files by David Newkerk are downloaded from his own website http://www.absolutecross.com -- I cannot allow extraction of the file from this game due to the license it has -- Read more here: http://www.absolutecross.com/about/terms
+    - GFX/Interface/dark-drops.jpg
 - Eric Matyas
   - For the full license of Eric Matyas, check his website at: http://soundimage.org
     - music/mainmenu/Blob-Monsters-Return_Looping.mp3